reapermunky/Veriduct/README.md

 This project is provided as-is, for educational and ethical research purposes only.
 The author is not responsible for misuse, unlawful deployment, or harm resulting from third-party modification or weaponization.

-Don’t be a jackass.
 Use it for freedom, not chaos.

 ⸻